🎉 BOOK A FREE CONSULTATION NOW 🎉

 How much does a NJ prenup lawyer cost?
 (Plus a cheaper alternative!)

 We’ll give it to you straight–hiring a prenup lawyer isn’t cheap!
 The cost of an attorney can vary depending on lots of different factors.
-To begin with, the cost of living in the area you are getting a prenup will play a role.
-In New Jersey, the cost of living is 13% higher than the national average.
+To begin with, the cost of living in the area where you are getting a prenup will play a role.
+In New Jersey, as of 2025, the cost of living is 17% higher than the national average.
 This means it’ll likely cost you more for a prenup lawyer in NJ than it would in Montana, where the cost of living is much lower.

 Another factor that affects the price is your needs and your finances.
 If you have trust in your financial portfolio, that may entail the lawyer reading through a ton of pages of financial paperwork.
 This can take hours to do.
 The more hours an attorney spends on your case, the more they will charge.
 On top of that, if you have intricate needs for your prenup, it may entail more customizations and time spent by your lawyer in drafting those.

-Luckily, with HelloPrenup, you can slash that price down by over 75%.
+Luckily, with HelloPrenup, you can slash the legal price down by a lot.
 HelloPrenup offers you and your partner a New Jersey-compliant prenuptial agreement for the cost of $599 per couple.
 That’s it.
-You technically don’t need to hire a lawyer, but you can always add one on for a smaller fee than if you had hired an attorney from the start.
-For example, you can hire legal services to simply answer a few legal questions.
-This would be much cheaper than hiring a lawyer to do the prenup from start to finish.
+You technically don’t need to hire a lawyer, but you can always add a New Jersey lawyer for $699 per partner through the platform.

 HelloPrenup Encyclopedia